MK2112/minicorpus/README.md

 ## Reproducing MiniPile

-Reproduction of MiniPile's assembly is necessary to form a basis for attempts at improving it.
-The reproduction process is split across three chapters.
+Reproduction of MiniPile's assembly is necessary to form a basis for attempts at improving it.<br>
+The reproduction process is split across three chapters.<br>
 Files belonging to these chapters are prefixed with `01_`, `02_`, and `03_` respectively.<br>
 Jupyter Notebooks are added for each chapter for documentation and guidance.